Hemanth-konduri/Ecommerce-Follow-Along/README.md

    - created **product update endpoint** for updating products.
    - created from for updating data in frontend and created autofill function.

+    # Milestone 14: Created Product Delete**

+   - created*product delete Endpoint* for Updating products.
+   - created from for Deleting product in frontend.